mmbman/Katagiri/1987-06-07-Genjokoan-Talk-3.md

 So let’s go back to the beginning.
 Let’s divide *Genjōkōan* into eleven sections...

-(*Transcriber’s Note:* From 18:20 to 21:05, Katagiri Roshi divides the text into sections, mostly lining up with the paragraphs in the Thomas Clearly translation but with some differences.
+(*Transcriber’s Note:* From 18:20 to 21:05, Katagiri Roshi divides the text into sections, mostly lining up with the paragraphs in the Thomas Cleary translation but with some differences.
 I follow these section numbers in the [Notes on Genjokoan](genjokoan-notes).)

 *(He has someone read the first section.)*